Doctor of Physical Therapy (DPT)

 3. Students must receive a course grade of B- or higher in every class

-The Physical Therapy Program follows the Student Retention Policy in the Program Student Handbook which outlines a stepped process of formative and summative assessment geared to keep students informed of their academic standing and status in the program.
+The Physical Therapy Program follows the Student Retention Policy outlined in the Program Student Handbook, which describes a stepped process of formative and summative assessment to keep students informed of their academic standing and program status.

-As gatekeepers for the profession, the Physical Therapy faculty have a dual responsibility of helping facilitate student success while ensuring public safety by maintaining a standard of professional, clinical and academic competency.
-Students who do not meet one or more of the primary academic standards may be given a warning and/or placed on probation with remediation as deemed appropriate.
-Failure to complete the conditions of probation may result in recommendation for dismissal from the program.
+As gatekeepers for the profession, Physical Therapy faculty balance dual responsibilities: facilitating student success while ensuring public safety through maintained standards of professional, clinical, and academic competency.
+Students who fail to meet one or more primary academic standards may receive a warning and/or be placed on probation with appropriate remediation.
+Failure to complete probation conditions may result in dismissal from the program.

 Appeals